The Battle Against HPV

 When aroused, the vaginal cavity is lubricated by a combination of plasma and mucus—neither of which are considered edible bodily fluids.

-For those considering oral sex as form of contraception, there is a remote possibility that accidental vaginal exposure to semen without copulation may result in pregnancy.
+For those considering oral sex as a form of contraception, there is a remote possibility that accidental vaginal exposure to semen without copulation may result in pregnancy.
 While upwards of a half million spermatozoa are released per ejaculation, it only takes one to fertilize a female egg.
+[8]

 For most people, a more serious deterrent is the spread of sexually transmitted infections (STIs).
 Long gone is the simple solution of taking penicillin to get rid of a venereal disease.
 Syphilis is seeing a resurgence in Europe, Germany, France, Netherlands, Amsterdam, and the U.S.

 There are now many STIs resistant to penicillin.
 Chlamydia, human papillomavirus (HPV), gonorrhea, herpes, hepatitis (multiple strains), and other sexually transmitted infections—can be transmitted through oral sex.
+[10] Many things are concealed under the cover of darkness.
+Look before you lick.

 Physical cleanliness is important.
 But despite good hygiene, there are plenty of potential gynecological disorders that could be lurking down there.
-Some result from multiple (infected) sex partners, while infections can occur in someone that is not sexually active.
+Some result from multiple (infected) sex partners, while infections can occur in someone who is not sexually active.
 In addition to normal acidic microflora, the vagina can be a breeding ground for everything from abnormal bleeding and yeast infection to HPV and AIDS.

 Hematospermia is the presence of blood in semen.
 It is most often a benign and idiopathic symptom, but can sometimes result from medical problems such as a urethral stricture, infection of the prostate, or a congenital bleeding disorder.
 Bloody semen can unknowingly be ejaculated during fellation.
 STIs can be transferred via an open canker sore or infected semen.